Why is my stone walkway erosion

 When should I call a professional for stone walkway repair?

-If the erosion is significant, or if you're unsure of the cause, it's best to call a professional landscaping or hardscaping contractor.
-They can assess the issue and provide a solution, such as re-leveling the walkway, adding a new base, or replacing damaged stones.
+If the erosion is significant, the walkway is uneven or unstable, or you're unsure of the root cause, it's best to call a professional landscaper or masonry contractor to assess the issue and provide a comprehensive solution.

 Connect with certified professionals in your area